mimiro-io/objectstorage-datalayer/README.md

 `csv.encoding` | overide csv file character encoding. default UTF-8
 `csv.separator` | set a csv delimiter. default is comma. should only be a single character.
 `csv.order` | array of properties to include in given order in csv  file. each array element has to map to a stripped property name in the given entities.
+`csv.customFileName` | sets a custom string after the recorded timestamp in the file name i.e 1723634100068669184-<XXX>.csv when writing to s3.
 `parquet` | if not empty, the layer will use a parquet encoder to transform entities into parquet files.
 If both parquet and csv config objects are present, parquet has precedence.
 `parquet.schema` | a parquet schema string. each column name must match a stripped property or reference name in the given entities. `id` will use entity id unless a prop with name id is defined on the entity.
 `parquet.flushThreshold` | override number of bytes after which parquet streams are flushed to the storage target.
 Default is 1MB.
 The higher this value is set, the more optimized parquet read performance will be.
 But higher flushThreshold also means more memory buildup. for a typical layer installation 64MB is a recommended max.